ToolkitBook

 What should my passport watermark say?

-What's the difference between Horizontal and Diagonal?
+What is the difference between Horizontal and Diagonal layouts?

-Single watermark or tiled pattern?
+Should I use a single watermark or a tiled pattern?

-How does spacing work?
+How does the spacing setting work?

-What format should I download?
+Which file format should I choose?

-Is my passport safe?
+Is my passport data secure?

 Quick Reference